 \subsection{Example 2: Air flow through a filter}

-The setting in this example is similar to the one presented in \cite{swgbh2020}, where the Navier-Stokes-Darcy model is considered.
-The domain is a two-dimensional rectangular channel with length $2.5$m and width $0.25$m, which on the bottom center is partially blocked by a square poroelastic filter of length and width $0.2$m, see Fig. \ref{fig:filter} (top).
+The setting in this example is similar to the one presented in \cite{swgbh2020}, where the Navier--Stokes--Darcy model is considered.
+The domain is a two-dimensional rectangular channel with length $2.5$m and width $0.25$m, which on the bottom center is partially blocked by a square poroelastic filter of length and width $0.2$m, see Figure \ref{fig:filter} (top).

 The model parameters are set as